AdobeDocs/commerce-events/src/pages/get-started/configure-commerce.md

 1. Click **Save Config**.

+After you have completely configured and saved your Adobe I/O event connection and your event provider, you can click the **Send Test Event** button to determine the status of the connection.
+The response displays beneath the button.

 ## Subscribe and register events

 You must define which Commerce events to subscribe to, then register them in the project.